| INTRO | REVIEWS | GIFT IDEAS | ORDER CDs / DOWNLOADS | VOLUNTEERING VIDEO | ABOUT | CONTACT |

 A study published in the Journal of Advanced Nursing found that adults with chronic pain reported less pain, depression, and disability and felt more empowered after a week of listening to music for an hour a day.

-SOURCES: Siedliecki, S. Journal of Advanced Nursing, June 2006; vol 54: pp 553-562.
+SOURCE: Siedliecki, S. Journal of Advanced Nursing, June 2006; vol 54: pp 553-562.
 News release, Journal of Advanced Nursing.

 A study at Italy's University of Pavia, led by Luciano Bernardi, MD, indicates that music could enhance heart health.
-Bernardi's study was included 24 healthy people in their early to mid-20s, half of whom were accomplished musicians.
+Bernardi's study included 24 healthy people in their early to mid-20s, half of whom were accomplished musicians.
 The study participants would lie down and rest quietly for 20 minutes, then listen to a random selection of music on headsets.
 Researchers monitored their heart rates, breathing, blood pressure, and other vital signs (including during the rest period).
 Heart rates, breathing, and blood pressure improved beyond that seen before the participants listened to any music.

 SOURCES: Bernardi, L. Heart, advance online edition.
 News release, BMJ Specialist Journals.